 Sticking To Your Sober Guns

-Here are some summer activities to take pride in adding to your list that are beyond fun without any drug or alcohol accompaniment:
+Here are some summer activities to take pride in adding to your list that is beyond fun without any drug or alcohol accompaniment:

 1. Drive-In Movies and Picnics